 Racism, sexism, or discrimination presented in a positive light.

 Pedophilia or sex with characters under the age of 18 presented in a positive light.

 Rape, torture, dubious consent, forced seduction presented in a positive light.

 If you are in doubt, ASK.
-Better to ask then to get an outright rejection!
+Better to ask than to get a straight up rejection!
+If you are unsure, just shoot me an email at [email protected] (restrictions borrowed from Voice: https://t.co/MWykJ6RY36)

 You can submit up to three stories, but we will only accept one per author (if any).